krish-iyer/CS258/README.md

 ### L2 Cache

 The expected trend could be observed, as cache size increases miss rate tends to decrease.
 Here cache lines make huge difference and that hint's access to data is done on the near by addresses.
-There's no good explanation on why for 64 bit cache line and 512 sets, the miss rate is 91% on reason could be that most requests are handled by L1 and the few that got through were not accessed frequently because of the inclusivity of the L1.
+There's no good explanation on why for 64 Byte cache line and 512 sets, the miss rate is 91% on reason could be that most requests are handled by L1 and the few that got through were not accessed frequently because of the inclusivity of the L1.

 ```
 Cache Line  L2 Cache Size   L2 Miss Rate